RetypeOS/axes/README.md

 We currently do not offer pre-compiled binaries for macOS or Linux due to the lack of CI and testing infrastructure for these platforms.
 In theory, `axes` should work correctly as it is built with Rust, but **we cannot guarantee its stability**.

+> Currently, `axes` has **first-class support** on Windows, where it has been extensively developed and tested.
+Support for macOS and Linux is **experimental but architecturally sound**.
+The reason for this label is our current lack of CI infrastructure and hardware for continuous testing on these platforms.

 The community is welcome to test it and report any issues.
 The only installation method for now is compiling from source code.

 **Compiling from Source Code:**